 Clayton Adams' layup six seconds into a 73-69 win over Saint Joseph's on Dec.
 3, 1988 christened the A.J.
 Palumbo Center as Duquesne's men's basketball home.
-Twenty-two years later - and boosted by nearly $4 million in renovations over the past five years - the 4,406-seat Palumbo Center looks as good as it did on opening day.
+Twenty-seven years later - and boosted by nearly $6.7 million in renovations over the past 10 years - the 4,390-seat Palumbo Center looks as good as it did on opening day.

-Chair back seats were installed from top-to-bottom on the north side of the arena and treads, risers and chair backs on the lower level of the south side of the facility were replaced.
+Chair back seats were installed from top-to-bottom on the north side and worn seating was replaced on the lower level of the south side of the facility in 2010.
 In addition a custom designed center-hung Daktronics video board and four lower level corner scoreboards were installed.
-The renovation work changed the building's capacity from 5,358 to 4,406 for basketball.

-The work came on the heels of an extensive renovation completed in the spring of 2006.
+The recently completed work comes on the heels of an extensive renovation completed in the spring of 2006.
 The `06 renovation featured new offices for the men's and women's basketball staffs, construction of a recruiting suite and state-of-the-art video breakdown room in addition to new areas for strength training and conditioning and athletic training.